FBG Duck

-Carlton Dequan Weekly (December 6, 1993 – August 4, 2020), known professionally as FBG Duck, (Note: /ˌɛfˌbiˈdʌk/ EF-bee-GEE-DUK.
-Weekly-Williams was often colloquially referred to as Duck or Clout) was an American rapper and songwriter.
+Carlton Dequan Weekly-Williams (December 6, 1993 – August 4, 2020), known professionally as FBG Duck, (Note: /ˌɛfˌbiˈdʌk/ EF-bee-GEE-DUK) was an American rapper.
 He rose to prominence in the early 2010s in Chicago's drill music scene.
 His gritty lyrics and aggressive style often reflected his experiences with street life and gang rivalries.
 He gained a following for his controversial diss tracks and high‑profile feuds.

-Born in Chicago, Illinois, Weekly began releasing music as a teenager.
-He released music in 2011 on platforms such as YouTube and SoundCloud.
-His first mixtape, Look at Me, was released in 2013.
-His breakout came in 2017 with the single Slide on the mixtape ‘‘This How I'm Coming 2’’, which brought him mainstream attention and earned him a recording contract with Sony Music Entertainment.
-Later that year, a remix featuring 21 Savage was released, and in January 2023 the track was certified gold by the RIAA.
+Born in Chicago, Illinois, Weekly-Williams began releasing music in 2011 on YouTube and SoundCloud.
+After self-releasing his debut mixtape Look at Me (2013), he saw further recognition with his 2017 single "Slide", which led him to sign with Columbia Records.
+Later that year, a remix featuring 21 Savage was released, receiving gold certification by the Recording Industry Association of America (RIAA).

 Throughout his career, FBG Duck was involved in controversies related to his gang affiliations and the provocative content of his music.
 His lyrics frequently included disses aimed at rival gangs, such as the O-Block set of the Black Disciples.
 On August 4, 2020, at the age of 26, FBG Duck was fatally shot in a targeted attack in Chicago's Gold Coast neighborhood.
 Six suspects were arrested and, in 2024, convicted of his murder, receiving life sentences without parole.